 - A vital element in the effective management of internal audit is planning audit work to ensure that objectives are met, priorities are established, resources are targeted and used effectively, best value is achieved and cognisance is taken of the risk associated within each area. - The Internal Audit Plan is compiled on an annual basis and provides a summary of the areas where it is planned that work will be carried out during the forthcoming year.
-The Internal Audit Plan for the 2011/12 financial year was submitted to the Scrutiny Committee in June 2011
+The Internal Audit Plan for the 2012/13 financial year was submitted to the Scrutiny Committee in June 2012

-- (Report No. 322-2011).
-In line with normal practice the Plan was prepared on the best information available at that time. - The performance of internal audit is also reviewed by the Council's External Auditor on an annual basis.
+- (Report No. 236-2012).
+In line with normal practice the Plan was prepared on the best information available at that time. - The performance of internal audit is also reviewed by the Council's External Auditor, currently KPMG, on an annual basis.
 This enables the external auditor to utilise work carried out by internal audit to inform the year end accounts process where applicable and allows both parties to plan their reviews without duplication of effort and unnecessary disruption to services.
-During the 2011/12 financial year the Council's External Auditor changed from Audit Scotland to KPMG.